tsunami643/blog/_posts/2017-09-04-casting-year-one.md

 BTS released the talent invites for their Kiev Hub in early March and once I scrolled through it a few times to verify I wasn't on it, I figured I'd be on sabbatical for the next few weeks.
 Then around 72 hours before the qualifiers were set to begin, I learned that being invited to a Hub and being given qualifier games to cast are not mutually exclusive.
 Valve/PGL had assigned me 12 matches of the CIS region's group stage to cast over two days.
 Officially.
 By myself.
 At home.

+O-okay.
+No problem.
+I'd done this before... for 50 people with no stakes, but whatever.
+It wasn't so much the casting that had me concerned, but the fact that I couldn't guarantee if my internet connection would stay stable.
+I had still been streaming recreationally, but any of my viewers would quickly tell you that my connection is [frustratingly](/blog/yearone/tracert.jpg) [unreliable.](/blog/yearone/tracert2.jpg) I even went through the trouble of adding some moving embers on the static production asset I was given.

+<video src="/blog/img/yearone/kievfinal.webm" width="852" height="480" align="center" autoplay loop></video>

-Here's a quick rundown on how to not suck at broadcasting Dota:
+This wasn't (just) for the #productionvalue, but to help quickly check if I was dropping frames between games.
+The rest of the show came from experience, so here's a quick rundown on how to not suck at broadcasting Dota:

 1. #### Get a good microphone